-You must submit your portfolios, recordings, or presentations electronically using SlideRoom.
-Wellesley does not accept art supplements through the Common Application or Coalition Application.
+You must submit your portfolios, recordings, or presentations electronically through the Wellesley Applicant Portal.
+Wellesley does not accept art portfolios through the Common Application or the Coalition Application powered by Scoir.
 Please do not mail any materials to the Office of Admission.
 Submissions sent by mail will not be reviewed or returned.

 Follow the guidelines and instructions as outlined by Wellesley’s art, music, and theatre studies departments.